scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Many tools exist for tackling different aspects of this process, including databases, version control systems, command-line interface generators, tools for automated hyperparameter optimization, spreadsheets, and so on.
 Few, however, integrate these aspects into a unified system, so each tool has to be learned and used separately, each incurring its own overhead.
 Since there is no common basis to build a workflow, the tools people build will be tied to their particular setup.
-This impedes sharing and collaboration on tools for important problems like optimizing hyperparameters, summarizing and analysing results, rerunning experiments, distributing runs, etc..
+This impedes sharing and collaboration on tools for important problems like optimizing hyperparameters, summarizing and analyzing results, rerunning experiments, distributing runs, etc..

 Sacred aims to fill this gap by providing basic infrastructure for running computational experiments.
 We hope that it will help researchers and foster the development of a rich collaborative ecosystem of shared tools.
 In the following, we briefly introduce Sacred and two supporting tools:
-*Labwatch* integrates a convenient unified interface to several automated hyperparameter optimizers, such as random search, RoBO and SMAC.
+*Labwatch* integrates a convenient unified interface to several automated hyperparameter optimizers, such as random search, RoBO, and SMAC.
 *Sacredboard* offers a web-based interface to view runs and organize results.